 - (a) A person commits an offense if the person on more than one occasion and pursuant to the same scheme or course of conduct that is directed specifically at another person, knowingly engages in conduct that: - 1.
-Constitutes an offense of Harassment (as defined in Section 42.07) or that the actor knows or reasonably should know the other person will regard as threatening: - A. bodily injury or death for the other person - B. bodily injury or death for a member of the other person's family or household or for an individual with whom the other person has a dating relationship; or - C. that an offense will be committed against the other person's property. - 2.
-Causes the other person, a member of the other person's family or household, or an individual with whom the other person has a dating relationship to be placed in fear of bodily injury or death or in fear that an offense will be committed against the other person's property, or to feel harassed, annoyed, alarmed, abused, tormented, embarrassed, or offended; and - 3.
+Constitutes an offense of Harassment (as defined in Section 42.07) or that the actor knows or reasonably should know the other person will regard as threatening: - A. bodily injury or death for the other person - B. bodily injury or death for a member of the other person's family or household or for an individual with whom the other person has a dating relationship; or - C. that an offense will be committed against the other person's property. - Causes the other person, a member of the other person's family or household, or an individual with whom the other person has a dating relationship to be placed in fear of bodily injury or death or in fear that an offense will be committed against the other person's property, or to feel harassed, annoyed, alarmed, abused, tormented, embarrassed, or offended; and - 3.
 Would cause a reasonable person to: - a.
 Fear bodily injury or death for himself or herself - b.
-Fear bodily injury or death for a member of the person's family or household or for an individual with whom the person has a dating relationship - c.
+Fear bodily injury or death for a member of the person's family or household or

+- for an individual with whom the person has a dating relationship - c.
 Fear that an offense will be committed against the person's property; or - d.
 Feel harassed, annoyed, alarmed, abused, tormented, embarrassed, or offended.

 For offenses including sexual misconduct or other gender based violence, which typically include the crimes of domestic violence, dating violence, sexual harassment, sexual misconduct, and stalking, sanctions range from warning to expulsion.
 Serious and violent incidents and acts of nonconsensual sexual intercourse (the policy equivalent to the crime of rape) usually result in suspension, expulsion, or termination of employment.
 Lying to investigators (and/or failing to participate in an investigation) can results in additional consequences under the Code of Student Conduct.
-The Student Handbook may be found on-line at www.tjc.edu/studenthandbook to access local community agencies and/or law enforcement for support, the College will assist the victim in making these contacts.
+The Student Handbook may be found on-line at www.tjc.edu/studenthandbook

+Procedurally, when the College receives a report of sexual misconduct, gender-based violence, or other sex or gender discrimination, the campus Title IX Coordinator is notified.
+If the victim wishes to access local community agencies and/or law enforcement for support, the College will assist the victim in making these contacts.
 The Title IX Coordinator will offer assistance to victims in the form of interim or long-terms measures such as opportunities for academic accommodations; changes in housing for the victim or the responding student; visa and immigration assistance; changes in working situations; and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc.).
 If the victim so desires, that individual will be connected with a counselor on- or off-campus, as well as an on-or off-campus victim's advocate.
 No victim is required to take advantage of these services and resources, but the College provides them in the hopes of offering help and support without condition or qualification.
 A summary of rights, options, supports, and procedures, in the form of this document, is provided to all victims, whether they are students, employees, guests, or visitors.